equigley2/data_exploration_case_study/README.rst

   1. You could focus on comparing a subset of states/years/months
   2. You could come up with a series of summary tables
   3. You could investigate a subset of accidents (e.g. the most expensive)
-  4. You could try to implement a systematic approach for outlier detection
-  5. There are missing values in these data you could compare some different strategies for imputation
+  4. There are missing values in these data you could compare some different strategies for imputation

 Even when you are a seasoned data scientist you will need more than half of a day to tackle all of these so scope here is important.